-Waiting List\ - Unsuccessful applicants (including any applications received after the closing date) will be included on the school's waiting list ranked in order of priority under the published oversubscription criteria, without regard to the date that the application was received.
+Waiting List- Unsuccessful applicants (including any applications received after the closing date) will be included on the school's waiting list ranked in order of priority under the published oversubscription criteria, without regard to the date that the application was received.
 Please note a child's position on the waiting list can go down as well as up.
 For example, if a new application is received or if a child on the list moves nearer to the school, the waiting list may need to be revised.
-The offer of a place does not depend on the length of time your child's name has been on the waiting list and there can be no guarantee that a place will be offered.
+The offer of a place does not depend on the length of time your child's name has been on the waiting list for Reception applicants is retained and managed by the Local Authority until the 31st December 2026, after this date it will be deleted.
+Those that were on the list will be contacted to indicate continued interest, a deadline date is provided to respond.

-\Separate arrangements apply to Fox Primary School.
+Separate arrangements apply to Fox Primary School.